-Managing ecosystem services to reduce poverty and vulnerability in East African coffee landscapes - Linked Project
+Managing ecosystem services to reduce poverty and vulnerability in East African coffee landscapes

 Coffee underpins the livelihoods of millions of smallholder farmers worldwide.
 In East African countries, 60%-100% of coffee is smallholder grown and a major source of income for individual farmers.
 Coffee export earnings total over 1 billion US$ in the region and coffee is a key policy tool for governments to improve livelihoods and reduce poverty.
 For East African countries, such as Rwanda and Burundi, coffee forms >50% of export earnings.
 Even in larger economies, such as in Uganda, for example, it makes up 10% of export earnings.

 High dependency on one commodity increases vulnerability to fluctuating prices and other market risks (e.g. slumps in prices in the 1990s/early 2000s).
-As many smallholder coffee farmers are poor and unable to undertake capital investment or improve yields through inorganic inputs, they rely heavily on husbandry skills and ecosystem services (e.g. soil health, pollination, pest regulation) for crop production.
-Coffee not only depends on these services but provides important environmental services because of its strategic upland location, often neighbouring what forest remains in the region.
+As many smallholder coffee farmers are poor and unable to undertake capital investment or improve yields through inorganic inputs, they relied heavily on husbandry skills and ecosystem services (e.g. soil health, pollination, pest regulation) for crop production.
+Coffee not only depends on these services but provides important environmental services because of its strategic upland location, often neighbouring what forest remained in the region.